History of Naples: The Duchy of Naples

 In 661 Naples, with the permission of the emperor Constans II, was ruled by a local duke, Basilius, whose allegiance to the emperor soon became merely nominal.
 In 763 the duke Stephen II switched his allegiance from Constantinople to the Pope.
 In 840 Duke Sergius I made the succession to the duchy hereditary, and thenceforth Naples was de facto totally independent.
 At this time the city was mainly a military centre, ruled by an aristocracy of warriors and landowners, even though it had been forced to surrender to the neighbouring Lombards much of its inland territory.
 Naples was not a merchant city as were other Campanian sea cities such as Amalfi and Gaeta, but had a respectable fleet that took part in the Battle of Ostia against the Saracens in 849.
 In any event, Naples did not hesitate to ally itself with infidels if it proved advantageous to do so: in 836, for example, Naples asked for support from the Saracens in order to repel the siege of Lombard troops coming from the neighbouring Duchy of Benevento.
 Later, Muhammad I Abu 'l-Abbas led its Muslim conquest of Naples and managed to sack it and take huge amount of its wealth.Hilmar C. Krueger.
 "The Italian Cities and the Arabs before 1095" in A History of the Crusades: The First Hundred Years, Vol.I.
 Kenneth Meyer Setton, Marshall W. Baldwin (eds., 1955).
 University of Pennsylvania Press. p.48.

 After Neapolitan dukes rose to prominence under the Duke-Bishop Athanasius and his successors (among these, Gregory IV and John II participated at the Battle of the Garigliano in 915), Naples declined in importance in the 10th century until it was captured by its traditional rival, Pandulf IV of Capua.

 In 1027, duke Sergius IV donated the county of Aversa to a band of Norman mercenaries led by Rainulf Drengot, whose support he had needed in the war with the principality of Capua.
 In that period he could not imagine the consequences, but this settlement began a process which eventually led to the end of the independence of Naples.

 Last of the rulers of such independent southern Italian states, Sergius VII was forced to surrender to Roger II of Sicily in 1137; Roger had had himself proclaimed king of Sicily seven years earlier.
-Under the new rulers, the city was administrated by a compalazzo (palatine count), with little independence left to the Neapolitan patriciate.
+Under the new rulers, the city was administered by a compalazzo (palatine count), with little independence left to the Neapolitan patriciate.
 In this period Naples had a population of 30,000 and was sustained by its holdings in the interior; commerce was mainly delegated to foreigners, mainly from Pisa and Genoa.

 Apart from the church of San Giovanni a Mare, Norman buildings in Naples were mainly lay ones, notably castles (Castel Capuano and Castel dell'Ovo), walls and fortified gates.